sherlock-audit/2023-12-arcadia-judging/README.md

 **Atharv181**

-I'd like to further emphasize the significance of our concerns.
-While it's true that the `donateToTranche` function is not the only method for handling manual liquidation settlements, it remains a potential avenue for exploitation.
-If the protocol was aware of this vulnerability beforehand, it raises questions as to why it wasn't explicitly mentioned in the known issues.

-It's crucial to acknowledge that while the function may not be mandatory, it still represents a pathway that could be exploited under certain conditions.

-Recognizing the possibility of backrunning activity and subsequently choosing not to utilize the donateToTranche function as a precautionary measure does not invalidate the existence of the issue.
-Instead, it serves as a practical mitigation strategy and underscores the importance of proactive risk management.

-Furthermore, while opting not to use the `donateToTranche` function in certain scenarios may reduce the likelihood of exploitation, it doesn't negate the need for addressing the underlying vulnerability.
-It's important to view this decision as a proactive measure aimed at minimizing risk rather than dismissing the issue altogether.

-**Atharv181**

 Talking about the severity the identified vulnerability clearly meets the criteria for a **medium** severity issue.
 It results in a loss of funds, as highlighted by the **Dilution of Donations**, which directly impacts the intended recipients of those funds.
 While the exploit may require certain external conditions or specific states to occur, the potential for loss is significant and cannot be dismissed lightly.

 The fact that the vulnerability exists and can lead to tangible financial harm underscores its severity.
 Even though the losses may not be immediate or guaranteed, they exceed a small, finite amount of funds, especially when considering the significance of the loss to affected lenders.